 What are we changing?
 How are we changing it?
 Why are we making the change?
-Unauthorised payments We're confirming that, unless you've acted fraudulently, we're responsible for any unauthorised payments that happen: To accurately reflect our After you've told us that your card or security details have been lost or stolen. operations If we haven't provided a way for you to tell us that your card or security details have been lost or stolen.
+Unauthorised payments We're confirming that, unless you've acted fraudulently, we're responsible for any unauthorised payments that happen: After you've told us that your card or security details have been lost or stolen.
+If we haven't provided a way for you to tell us that your card or security details have been lost or stolen.
 If we were supposed to check that you had authorised the payment, but we didn't do so in the way legally required.
 If someone else uses your card before you receive it.
 Previously, our terms said if we could prove that the unauthorised payment was made because the payment device was lost or stolen or we can show you failed to keep your security details safe, you'd be liable for up to £35 for any unauthorised payments made before you tell us about the security breach.
 We're removing this requirement.
-What happens if a payment goes to the wrong person or is delayed because you gave us the wrong payment details back yourself.
+To accurately reflect our operations What happens if a payment goes to the wrong person or is delayed because you gave us the wrong payment details We're clarifying that if we can't recover the payment, you can try and get the money back yourself.
 You can ask us to help you by writing to us.
-We'll give you all the information we've been given by the bank that received the payment. ause the
+We'll give you all the information we've been given by the bank that received the payment.
+To accurately reflect our operations